 27-inch monitors are among the most popular sizes on the market, even though larger screens are becoming more common.
 These displays range from the most entry-level 1080p monitors to 4k gaming powerhouses, including those with high refresh rates.
 Choosing the right combination of resolution and refresh rate depends on your budget and what type of games you play.
 For example, a seasoned player with a high-end computer needs a different monitor than someone building their first gaming PC setup on a tight budget.

 Regarding a monitor's gaming performance, it's important to consider its input lag, although most have low enough input lag for a responsive feel.
 Its response time is also beneficial for gaming, as a fast response time results in minimal motion blur behind fast-moving objects.
+We do nearly 400 tests for each review, including testing response time and input lag.
 While there's no perfect solution for everyone, thinking about your personal needs is a good place to start when shopping for a 27-inch gaming monitor.

 The best 27-inch gaming monitor we've tested is the MSI MPG 271QRX QD-OLED.
 It's a 1440p QD-OLED with fantastic picture quality and gaming performance.
 It has a high 360Hz refresh rate that's ideal even for competitive gamers, and the main advantage of using it for gaming is its near-instantaneous response time.
 This means that fast-moving objects look extremely sharp without any noticeable blur.
 It has other useful gaming features like HDMI 2.1 bandwidth and support for all common VRR formats to reduce screen tearing.

 It makes your games look vivid thanks to the wide range of colors it displays.
-It also has a near-infinite contrast ratio that helps it display perfect blacks next to bright highlights, and there isn't any blooming either.
+It also has a near-infinite contrast ratio that helps it display perfect blacks next to bright highlights, and it gets bright enough for small highlights to pop, so it has fantastic HDR performance.
 It competes against other monitors with the same panel, but the main benefit of getting it is that it tends to cost less than the competition.
 That said, if you can't find it available for a low price, the Dell Alienware AW2725DF is also a great choice, but it lacks HDMI 2.1 bandwidth.

 While the MSI MPG 271QRX QD-OLED provides the best performance in terms of gaming and picture quality, there are still some great high-end OLEDs that you can find for cheaper.
 One of those is the ASUS ROG Strix OLED XG27AQDMG.
 The main trade-off of getting this monitor is that it has a lower 240Hz refresh rate, so it isn't as ideal for competitive gaming, but gaming still feels smooth.
 It also has a WOLED panel instead of a QD-OLED panel like the MSI, so colors aren't as vivid.